 Another happy idea came about because I wanted to use a slightly different background image on each slide.
 There is a common background which is a photo of the sunrise over the bay on Monday morning.
 Then on most pages there is also a photo of one of the many “bollard people” who decorated the water front here.
 I enhanced “render-lines” to look up the “background” attribute on the pane and if that was “colour:XXX” or “image:XXX” to draw the appropriate colour or image.
 Adding extra options to draw a second picture over to the right seemed the wrong thing to do.

 My “a-ha” insight was to teach “render-lines” to understand a background of “call:XXX” to mean that it should call the given command.
 The “render-present” (the presentation renderer) could then catch that command and draw the background.
-There is still some hard-coded knowledge specific to my presentation, but if I want to add a way to describe a background in more detail, handling that in render-present — ot at least out side of render-lines — seems like the best choice.
+There is still some hard-coded knowledge specific to my presentation, but if I want to add a way to describe a background in more detail, handling that in render-present — or at least outside of render-lines — seems like the best choice.

 There were two things I wanted to add to edlib for the presentation but didn’t get time.
 One is a new document type which mmaps a file – typically a block device – so that edlib’s hex mode and be used to explore a block device without reading it all in.

 The other was more direct rendering of the “model-view-controler” diagrams.
 Each of those was generated with a few lines of “Graphviz” code.
 I used “xdot” to show them on the screen, then “gimp” to capture the image and make the background transparent.
 I would much rather have plugged the python code from ‘xdot’ into edlib so that the “graphviz” code could have been in my presentation and would have been rendered on demand.
 I still want to do that, but wonder when I’ll give another presentation that uses graphviz style graphs…